 The Forty Two Gang was especially violent and vicious composing of teenage boys that grew into violent young men.
 These boys were hired and used by the Outfit to commit various crimes and some of the Forty Twos were even accepted into the Outfit when they became young adults.

 In 1950 a mafia farm gang called the “C-Notes” began in this neighborhood as a money making crew.
-At the same time just a few blocks away another primarily Italian greaser club started called the “Gay Lords” that operated in the vicinity of Huron and Throop.
-By 1952 the C-Notes took in young Italian youths from Ohio and Leavitt starting the most notorious and long lasting gang in the Patch.
+By 1958 the C-Notes took in young Italian youths from Ohio and Leavitt starting the most notorious and long lasting gang in the Patch.
+By the later 1950s several more Italian families had migrated here from Little Hell as the Cabrini Green high rise projects forced them from their homes, thus, increasing the Italian populace further.

 C-Notes ruled the Patch throughout the 1950s and the early 1960s until Puerto Rican families began arriving in larger numbers by 1962.
 By 1964 Puerto Ricans were gangbanging in this area after the Ashland and Cortez Latin Kings formed in nearby East Village and the Harrison Gents of Ashland and Beach in East Village.
 Gaylords and C-Notes then formed a merger to help fight them off in 1964 it was a losing battle for the Gaylords; however, the C-Notes only got stronger and even began recruiting United States born Puerto Ricans to fight against the Kings.